www.free-world-maps.com

 Joint Master Degree

 Upon graduation students will be awarded a Joint Master degree by the European institutes visited by the student.
-In addition, each student will receive a Europass Certificate signed by all participating higher education institutes involved.
+In addition, each student will receive a Europass Certificate signed/stamped by all participating higher education institutes involved.

-Find out the legal provisions of the degree-awarding institutions(this also includes a summary description and detailed course descriptions of graduated student cohorts)
+Find out the legal provisions of the degree-awarding institutions (this also includes a summary description and detailed course descriptions of graduated student cohorts)

 Basic student requirements